 Parisa Tehranifar, DrPH has training in sociomedical sciences and cancer epidemiology.
 Dr. Tehranifar's broad research interests are in cancer health disparities and breast cancer prevention.
 One area of her work focuses on understanding the contribution of emerging medical interventions as a source of health disparities, and includes an ongoing study that examines the role of breast density disclosure in relation to breast cancer screening disparities.
-She collaborates on several lifecourse studies of breast cancer, in which she examines the role of social factors in shaping adult cancer risk and risk factors, focusing on smoking as a behavioral risk factor, mammographic breast density as a biomarker of breast cancer risk, and DNA methylation as an epigenetic mechanism for health disparities.
+She collaborates on several lifecourse studies of breast cancer, in which she examines the role of social factors in early life play in shaping adult cancer risk and risk factors, focusing on smoking as a behavioral risk factor, mammographic breast density as a biomarker of breast cancer risk, and DNA methylation as an epigenetic mechanism for health disparities.
 More recently, her research focuses on midlife as a critical lifecourse stage for breast cancer risk, and includes several studies of determinants and distribution of mammographic density in women of racially/ethnically diverse and predominantly immigrant backgrounds.
-She is also working on integration of mammographic density in clinical risk assessment.
+Dr. Tehranifar is also working on integration of mammographic density in clinical risk assessment, which includes a nested case-control study within the Sister Study (https://sisterstudy.niehs.nih.gov/English/index1.htm).
 Dr. Tehranifar's current research is supported by grants from the National Cancer Institute and National Institute on Minority Health and Health Disparities.
-She is the Director of the Executive MS in Epidemiology Program and teaches a course on applied epidemiologic research methods within this program.

 Other, 2009, Postdoctoral fellowship (National Cancer Institute), Mailman School of Public Health, Columbia Univ.

 DrPH, 2004, Mailman School of Public Health, Columbia University

 Member, Cancer Epidemiology Program, Herbert Irving Comprehensive Cancer Center